DennisLiu1993/Fastest_Image_Pattern_Matching/README.md

 13. Make sure that your opencv_worldXX.dll and MatchTool.Lang are in the same directory as .exe of this project

 # Adaptation for OpenCV4.X
-Select Debug_4.X or Release_4.X in "Solution Configuration"
+1.Select Debug_4.X or Release_4.X in "Solution Configuration"
 ![image](https://user-images.githubusercontent.com/104763587/169198235-f023ba0f-2039-4f00-8816-d270f7c03575.png)
+2.Do step 10~12 in previous section

 # Usage of this project